Illegal Transportation of Open Alcohol Lawyer Chicago

-Charged with Illegal Transportation of Open Alcohol in Illinois?
-Andrew M. Weisberg Can Defend Your Rights
+Charged With Illegal Transportation of Open Alcohol in Illinois?
+Chicago Defense Attorney Andrew M. Weisberg Can Protect Your Rights

-Andrew M. Weisberg is a Chicago criminal defense attorney and former Cook County prosecutor who understands how these cases are investigated and prosecuted.
-He works closely with his clients to protect their rights and pursue the best possible outcome.
+Andrew M. Weisberg is a Chicago criminal defense attorney and former Cook County prosecutor who understands how open container cases are investigated and prosecuted under Illinois law.
+He works closely with clients to develop effective legal defenses and pursue the best possible outcome.

 Understanding Illegal Transportation of Open Alcohol Under Illinois Law